richeney/azure-vwan-microhack/README.md

   │
   ```

-  Import the resource into state.
+  The fastest thing to do is to import the resource into state.

   Here is the usage for the terraform import command:

   `terraform import resource_address azure_resource_id`